 Mohammed’s story with atheism is an unusual one for an Egyptian: although his family disapproved of his lack of religious belief, they were tolerant enough to not kick him out of the house or threaten to kill him.
 The latter two being a reality for most Egyptians who opt to reveal this bit of information about themselves in Egypt, where religion is deemed as a sensitive topic.

-One interesting aspect about Mohamed’s thriving activism is how he has been able to operate with a smooth sailing.
+One interesting aspect about Mohammed’s thriving activism is how he has been able to operate with a smooth sailing.

 “Until today, I haven’t had any problems with the government,’’ he says.